andyml123/andyml123.github.io/get-well-soon-messages-for-a-friend.md

 <li>This won't last forever, I promise.
 Rely on your friends to help through it whilst it dies though.
 We'll be here for you no matter what</li>
 <li>I can't wait to see you well again!
 It won't be long now and you'll be fighting fit</li>
 </ul>

+Taking the time to wish a friend the best and improved health is the least you should be doing when they're unwell.
+Try to make the effort to visit them, maybe bring a small gift or their favourite food, and be there if they need anything.
+And whichever way you choose to say get well remember that your friend will appreciate the effort and gesture behind it.